Seven Veils (film): Production

 In February 2023, it was announced Amanda Seyfried had joined the cast of the film, with Atom Egoyan directing from a screenplay he wrote.
-Rhombus Media, Ego Film Arts, Cinetic Media, IPR.VC and Crave produced and financed.
+It was Seyfried's second role in an Egoyan movie, after the 2009 film Chloe.
 In March 2023, Rebecca Liddiard, Douglas Smith, Mark O'Brien and Vinessa Antoine joined the cast, with principal photography concluding in Toronto.
+Rhombus Media, Ego Film Arts, Cinetic Media, IPR.VC and Crave produced and financed the movie.

 Release

 Seven Veils had its world premiere at the Toronto International Film Festival on September 10, 2023.
 It was also selected for the lineup of the 2023 Cinéfest Sudbury International Film Festival, the 2023 Atlantic International Film Festival, the 2023 Vancouver International Film Festival, the 2023 Festival du Nouveau Cinéma de Montréal, the 2024 International Film Festival of Ottawa, and the 2024 Victoria Film Festival.

 The film's American premiere took place during the 2024 Armenian Film Festival in Glendale, California.
 The film was given a United States release in theaters on March 7, 2025, by XYZ Films and Variance Films.